creepymonster/GlucoseDirect/README.md

 This is my playground for the Libre 2 blood glucose sensors, Swift and SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).

+I try to keep the code as readable and understandable as possible so that as many people as possible can understand how this part of diabetes management works.

 ## Current features
 - Libre 2 EU support, for cgm values (without transmitter)
 - Add manual bgm values